aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/voting.md

 this proposal.
 @param min_vote_threshold The minimum number of votes needed to consider this proposal successful.
 @param expiration_secs The time in seconds at which the proposal expires and can potentially be resolved.
+@param early_resolution_vote_threshold The vote threshold for early resolution of this proposal.
+@param metadata A simple_map that stores information about this proposal.
 @return The proposal id.